Iasa-Global/btabok/pages/engagement_model/business_capabilities.md

-To determine the set of capabilities that may need to change, start with the goals in the financial perspective of the strategy map (covered in other articles in the ITABoK).
+To determine the set of capabilities that may need to change, start with the goals in the financial perspective of the strategy map (covered in other articles in the BTABoK).
 From those goals, assess what needs to happen differently in the customer perspective.
 Then, focusing on the processes that deliver customer touch points, and the capabilities those processes use, identify the processes that directly impact the touch